 Location

 You want to do astrophotography from the darkest possible place.
-That way, not only you will improve your picture’s signal-to-noise ratio, but also your post-processing routine will be much easier.
+That way, not only will you improve your picture's signal-to-noise ratio, but also your post-processing routine will be much easier.
 The best way to find a high-quality astronomy and astrophotography night sky in your area is to use the Light Pollution Map web app.

 Safety is another aspect.
 Avoid bears.